 The choice between AdSense and Ad Manager will boil down to one simple question for most publishers: Do you only intend to serve ads from AdSense?
 If every ad served onto the site is going to be supplied by AdSense, then there is little advantage to using Ad Manager.
 Google Ad Manager offers many compelling advantages, but publishers continuing to only have AdSense demand competing for their inventory are not likely to get enough benefit from using Ad Manager to warrant a switch.
 The truth is that AdSense is very good at running AdSense ads.

-Where Ad Manager comes into it’s own is in being able to manage multiple demand channels – helping publishers to get the most value from each impression.
+Where Ad Manager comes into its own is in being able to manage multiple demand channels, which helps publishers to get the most value from each impression.
 Ad Manager can natively serve demand from Google AdX and from other partners via Exchange Bidding.
-By serving third party tags, Ad Manager enables other networks and exchanges to compete based on price.
+By serving third-party tags, Ad Manager enables other networks and exchanges to compete based on price.
 Ad Manager also manages direct campaigns, optimising their impressions vs your programmatic demand to ensure the highest yield.
 Importantly, Ad Manager also allows for Header Bidding to compete against your dynamic allocation items, pushing up your revenue per impression.

 AdSense is a great first step into website monetization, but can be limiting as publishers grow.
-To learn more about alternative Website Monetization solutions to AdSense, be sure to register for our free “Learn with OKO” webinar!
+If you’d like to learn about alternate options to monetize your website, please click here.

 Mat has been supporting content creators on the web since 1996.
 As Co-founder of OKO Digital, Mat became the first person in the UK qualified to AdSense partner status and repeated this first with Google Certified Publishing Partner programme.